alexharri/website/posts/canvas-to-ascii.md

   samplingVector={[0.64, 0.52, 0.62, 0.51, 0.60, 0.50]}
 />

-<SmallNote label="" center>Because the vector is fairly uniform the contrast enhancement only has a slight effect and doesn't change the picked character.</SmallNote>
+<SmallNote label="" center>Because the vector is fairly uniform the exponent only has a slight effect and doesn't change the picked character.</SmallNote>

 This is a good thing!
-If we have a smooth gradient in our image, we'd want to retain it.
+If we have a smooth gradient in our image we want to retain it.
 We very much do _not_ want to introduce unnecessary choppiness.

-In contrast to that, sampling vectors that fall on the boundary of different-colored surfaces will have differences in the component values, which contrast enhancement amplifies.
-Consider this L-shaped sampling vector:

-<InteractiveVector6D
-  vary="global_exponent"
-  showCharacterPick
-  samplingVector={[0.68, 0.31, 0.76, 0.31, 0.77, 0.78]}
-/>

-I _love_ the transition from `& -> b -> L` as the L-shape of the vector becomes more pronounced!

 Compare the 3D scene ASCII rendering with and without this contrast enhancement:

 <AsciiScene height={540} fontSize={12} characterWidthMultiplier={0.85} characterHeightMultiplier={0.85} viewModes={["ascii", "split", "canvas"]} optimizePerformance usesVariables effectSlider={{
-  global_crunch: [1, 5],
+  global_crunch: [1, 8],
 }}>
   <Scene scene="cube" autoRotate zoom={2.7} yOffset={0.45} />
 </AsciiScene>